jconorgrogan/Informational-Constructivism/README.md

 *   **D0 (Distinction Event):** Something is distinguishable from something else (a potential difference exists).
 *   **R0 (Registration):** Some subsystem registers this distinction as a state change (an echo, a memory bit flip, however minimal).

 Without D0, there is no difference to register.
 Without R0, any potential distinction has no informational consequence, leaves no trace, and cannot participate in any causal or computational process.
 F0 = D0 + R0 is thus the minimal requirement for "something happening" in an informational sense.
+As such, any theories of everything need to account for this.

 [From a phenomenological perspective, within sufficiently complex systems like evolved observers, the ongoing processing of such fundamental registered contrasts may correspond to the basic subjective experience of **feeling** or **presence** – the raw fact that *something* is being experienced, distinct from nothingness.
 This provides an experiential anchor, but the operational F0=D0+R0 is the formal starting point.]

 Even a single F0 event implies latent "texture".
-This isn't an extra assumption, but a consequence of information theory: the set of possible simpler descriptions (programs) that could account for even one registered bit (`{p: U(p)=x}`) has unbounded complexity [See **Box 0b / TODO:** Formal lemma: Kolmogorov structure function / Levin's coding theorem application].
+This isn't an extra assumption, but a consequence of information theory: the set of possible simpler descriptions (programs) that could account for even one registered bit ({p: U(p)=x}) has unbounded complexity [See Box 0b / TODO: Formal lemma: Kolmogorov structure function / Levin's coding theorem application].
 This potential complexity exists in the universal prior, providing a reservoir that later compression stages can exploit.

-From F0 alone, a surprising chain of consequences follows via information compression under resource constraints (the SUR dynamic, detailed below): Registered contrast (F0) implies limitation (T2), limitation forces compression (T3), compression yields memory, prediction, time, identity, and eventually the structured physical world we observe (T4-T24).
+From F0 alone, complemented by the unavoidable constraints of Finite Capacity (C) and a Stability requirement (S) for registrations to persist causally, a surprising chain of consequences follows via information compression under resource constraints (the SUR dynamic, detailed below).
+C arises fundamentally from the thermodynamic cost of irreversible registration (Landauer's principle implies finite energy cost ≥ kT ln 2 per bit, hence finite capacity if energy is finite), while S ensures that registered states last long enough to participate in processes.
 The rough narrative goes as follows:

-A single difference exists
-- If a single physical difference comes into existence, then a physical trace is required.
+A single difference exists and is registered (F0) under constraints (C, S) If a single physical difference comes into existence and is registered (F0), then a physical trace is required (by R0 and S).
-- If a trace exists, then at least two distinguishable system states are required.
+If a trace exists, then at least two distinguishable system states are required (the registered state and its complement, implied by D0).
-- If two states can be compared, then a minimal memory register is required.
+If two states can be compared (requiring persistence S), then a minimal memory register is required.
-- If memory exists, then change becomes detectable.
+If memory exists, then change becomes detectable.
-- If change is detectable, then statistical regularities become exploitable.
+If change is detectable, then statistical regularities become exploitable.
-- If regularities are exploited, then compression is required.
+If regularities are exploited, then compression is required (forced by capacity limit C).
-- If compression operates under finite resources, then freed capacity permits additional structure to accumulate without overflow.
+If compression operates under finite resources (inherent in C), then freed capacity permits additional structure to accumulate without overflow.
-- If compressed patterns remain stable, then prediction algorithms become possible.
+If compressed patterns remain stable (due to S), then prediction algorithms become possible (driven by SUR dynamic's bias to short codes).
-- If prediction is possible, then an internal/external partition is required.
+If prediction is possible, then an internal/external partition is required (Information Bottleneck under C).
-- If a partition exists, then irrelevant fluctuations must be suppressed.
+If a partition exists, then irrelevant fluctuations must be suppressed.
-- If noise is suppressed, then branch pruning (hypothesis elimination) is required.
+If noise is suppressed, then branch pruning (hypothesis elimination) is required.
-- If multiple systems communicate under bandwidth limits, then a shared codebook is required.
+If multiple systems communicate under bandwidth limits (a consequence of C), then a shared codebook is required.
-- If a shared codebook stabilizes, then redundant parameters become measurable and must be removed.
+If a shared codebook stabilizes, then redundant parameters become measurable and must be removed.
-- If redundancy is removed, then efficiency approaches an optimum where marginal accuracy gain equals marginal resource cost.
+If redundancy is removed, then efficiency approaches an optimum where marginal accuracy gain equals marginal resource cost (SUR optimization).
-- If the system sits on that optimum, then resource gradients define stable pathways for energy and information flow.
+If the system sits on that optimum, then resource gradients define stable pathways for energy and information flow (emergence of physics).
 Let's say that you disagree with my very premise.
 "Why are you just asserting that information and distinction arises?"
 Fair.
 But consider the negation: Everything I started from is wrong; you do not permit me any axioms, and we therefore assume F0 is false – a uniform void (S₀) with absolutely no distinction (T25).
 Let's follow that chain of logic.
 Suppose you have only perfect void — a state with no differences, no structure, no information.
 → Then no system exists that can recognize or respond to anything.
 → So nothing maintains internal stability or updates itself over time.
 → So there are no models, no representations of anything.